 The next morning, Mrs. Shue's body, accompanied by her husband and several neighbors, was taken over the mountain to Mrs. Heaster's home.
 On Monday, she was buried in the little family graveyard high up on the side of the mountain.
 In the interim, before the funeral, Shue never once left his dead wife's side in the presence of others.
 When not at the coffin, he permitted no one else to go near it, not even her mother.
 Taking his place at the head of the corpse, he guarded it closely.

 In addition, he placed a folded sheet on one side of his wife's head and some nondescript garment on the other.
 They served to keep it in an upright position.

 Several days after the funeral, Mrs. Heaster was awakened from her slumber by a noise in the little cabin room.
 Startled, she recalled constant prayers since her daughter's death, seeking the real solution to it.
 Maybe they were about to be answered.

 Peering through the darkened room, Mrs. Heaster made out an object.
 It was her daughter, dressed in the very dress she had died in.
 The young girl seemed about to speak, but when her mother reached out her hand, seeking the coffin, the girl disappeared.

-The next night, Mrs. Heaster resumed her prayers, praying long and earnestly that her daughter would return again to explain her death.
+The next night, Mrs. Heaster resumed her prayers, praying long and earnestly that her daughter would return to explain her death.
 Once more, they were answered.
-Mrs. Shue talked more freely, giving her mother to understand she should be acquainted with the whole mysterious affair.
+Mrs. Shue talked more freely, giving her mother to understanding she should be acquainted with the whole mysterious affair.
 A third visit was followed by a fourth before the murdered woman told her mother the entire circumstances surrounding her death.